-to certain investors contemplated in section 96(1)(a) of the Companies Act; or the total contemplated acquisition cost of Notes, for any single addressee acting as principal, is equal to or greater than ZAR1 000 000, or such higher amount as may be promulgated by notice in the Government Gazette of South Africa pursuant to section 96(2)(a) of the Companies Act.
+- (i) to certain investors contemplated in section 96(1)(a) of the Companies Act; or - (ii) the total contemplated acquisition cost of Notes, for any single addressee acting as principal, is equal to or greater than ZAR1 000 000, or such higher amount as may be promulgated by notice in the Government Gazette of South Africa pursuant to section 96(2)(a) of the Companies Act.

-Information made available in this Programme Memorandum should not be considered as "advice" as defined in the Financial Advisory and Intermediary Services Act, 2002.
+Information made available in this Programme Memorandum should not be considered as "advice" as defined in the Financial Advisory and Intermediary Services Act, No. 37 of 2002.